anmolgarg/predicting_rookies/README.md

 Files have only been tested on Mac OS X.

 ---
-If you have any questions, plese feel free to reach out to me @anmolgarg314.
-I will try to help out where I can.
+If you have any questions, feel free to reach out to me @anmolgarg314.